 The UKVI is likely to reject the application as invalid where you failed to pay the correct fee or failed to pay at all together.
 Your application may also be rejected if you completed the incorrect form or no form has been submitted.
 There will be a negative outcome of the application if you failed to provide the ID and/or complete the biometric sections (where relevant).
 Also, when you failed to provide any evidence in support of your application.

-From 18 March 2016, the Home Office can retain a £25 administration fee from in-country charged applications that are rejected as invalid.
+From 18 March 2016, the Home Office can retain a £25 administration fee from in-country charged applications that the Home Office rejects or does not recognise as valid.
 And all non-EEA national family members of EEA national must submit their biometrics.

 What Can You Do If Your Application is Refused?